 Cyclic Redundancy Code.
 A CRC is a method to detect whether a received sequence/message has been corrupted, e.g. by transmission errors.
-This is done by constructing an additional checksum value that is a function of the message data, and then appending this value to the original message.
+This is done by constructing an additional checksum value that is a function of the message's payload data, and then appending this value to the original message.
 The receiver calculates the checksum from the received data and compares it to the transmitted CRC value to see if the message is unmodified.
-CRCs are commonly used because they allow the detection of typical transmission errors (bit errors, burst errors) with a very high accuracy.
+CRCs are commonly used because they allow the detection of typical transmission errors (bit errors, burst errors) with very high accuracy.

 CRC algorithms are based on polynomial arithmetic, and come in many different versions.
 Common algorithms are CRC-CCITT, CRC-16 and CRC-32.
-An example of an application protocol that uses a CRC is MODBUS over Serial Line.
+An example of an application protocol that uses a CRC is Modbus over Serial Line.

 Docklight Scripting's CRC functionality (DL.CalcChecksum) was inspired by the above article and the proposed Boost CRC library:

-"A Painless Guide to CRC Error Detection Algorithms" by Ross N. Williams
+"A Painless Guide to CRC Error Detection Algorithms" by Ross N. Williams: